Real-time chat is one of the most effective ways to build trust with visitors the moment they land on your pages.

 You can use the person’s real name to add a human touch or use a general name for all the support staff.

-After you set up the agent, click on Save Changes.
+After you’re done setting up the agent, click on Save Changes.

 You can then add new agents and repeat this process for each team member who will be handling chat conversations.

-Finally, you can open your website and test out your new Messenger chat widget.
+Finally, open your website and test out your new Messenger chat widget.

 Conclusion